Druscky/ComponentesMateriales/docs/getting-started.md

-If you don't want to switch over to the new `androidx` and `com.google.android.material` packages yet, you can use Material Components via the `com.android.support:design:28.0.0` dependency.
+If you don't want to switch over to the new `androidx` and `com.google.android.material` packages yet, you can use Material Components via the `com.androidx:design:1.0.0` dependency.

-Note: You should not use the `com.android.support` and `com.google.android.material` dependencies in your app at the same time.
+Note: You should not use the `com.androidx` and `com.google.android.material` dependencies in your app at the same time.

 ### 2. Compile your app with Android P